-Mark Morgan is a litigator with experience in the trial of jury and non-jury cases involving contracts, securities, and intellectual property matters.
-He has assisted clients with strategies for the containment, management and resolution of legal crises occurring at the federal/state, criminal/civil and domestic/international levels, including the Supreme Court of New Jersey, U.S. Court of Appeals for the Second Circuit, U.S. District Court for the Southern District of New York, and U.S. District Court for the District of New Jersey.
+Mark assists clients with strategies to contain, manage, and resolve both civil and criminal crises, and has represented clients before the Supreme Court of New Jersey, U.S. Court of Appeals for the Second Circuit, U.S. District Court for the Southern District of New York, and U.S. District Court for the District of New Jersey.

-Mark was an adjunct professor at Seton Hall University Law School from 2008 to 2012, and serves as a visiting professor at the American University in Cairo.
+Mark was an adjunct professor at Seton Hall Law School from 2008 to 2012, and serves as a visiting professor at the American University in Cairo.
 He is the former chairman of the board of directors of a non-profit, non-governmental organization of the United Nations dedicated to global issues education.
 He currently serves on various civic and charitable organizations, including on the Board of Trustees of The Peck School, the Board of Directors of Coptic Orphans, and the Advisory Board of Agora University.

-Co-lead counsel in an international arbitration involving the development of the Jack Nicklaus Golf Course Korea.
-Won a multi-million dollar award on behalf of the U.S. co-developer.
+Served as lead trial counsel in an international arbitration involving the development of the Jack Nicklaus Golf Course Korea that resulted in a multi-million dollar award on behalf of the U.S. co-developer

-Lead counsel for a collateral manager in an interpleader action concerning a $1 billion part-synthetic Collateralized Debt Obligation transaction.
+Served as lead trial counsel to a collateral manager in an interpleader action concerning a $1 billion part-synthetic Collateralized Debt Obligation transaction

-Lead counsel in a federal civil RICO suit against a 401(k) Plan Administrator who embezzled retirement funds that resulted in a monetary recovery and the Plan Administrator being criminally prosecuted and convicted
+Served as lead counsel in a federal civil RICO suit against a 401(k) Plan Administrator who embezzled retirement funds that resulted in a monetary recovery and the Plan Administrator being criminally prosecuted and convicted

 Recognized as an Empire State Counsel by the New York State Bar Association for pro bono commitment, 2014